hassan-harera/Insta/README.md

 <h2>Add Image Tab</h2>
 <h3>
-it contains three main components, ImageView, an EditText for caption, and can add a button to add the post. when the user click adds it checks if there is an image that was added or not to start adding the post.
+it contains three main components, ImageView, an EditText for caption, and a button to add the post. when the user clicks the add button, it checks if there is an image was added or not to start adding the post.
 </h3>
 <div>
 <img src="screenshots/110.jpg" width="300" height="600">